Throughout your social work career, all of us will be asked to do the seemingly impossible.

 - Avoid arguments, criticisms, condemnations, and complaints

 Always try to put yourself in the shoes of your communication partner.
-What kind of reaction may your words trigger?
+Consider the reaction your words may trigger before speaking.

-If you think you’re going to miss a deadline, let people know.
-Then negotiate a revised due date.
+If you think you’re going to miss a deadline, let them know and negotiate a revised due date.

-Writing that extra email may feel burdensome, but know that others will almost always be thankful that you kept them in the loop.
+Writing that extra email may feel burdensome, but know that others will always be thankful you kept them in the loop.

 Empathy is the ability to understand and share others’ feelings.
 It is the glue that holds individuals—and society—together.

-Expressing empathy may come naturally to some, whereas for others, it may need to be honed.
+Expressing empathy may come naturally to some, whereas for others, it may need to be developed.

 Listening attentively is one way we can practice empathy.
 We can start with body language.
 By making regular eye contact, we convey we are interested in what the other person has to say.